 - Qualified Second Shooters – We’ve screened countless photographers to find the right people to work with us.
 Their experience, manner, can do attitude with an eagerness to offer a high level of service is a must.
 We also look at their equipment list and their years of consistent results

-This list could be very long indeed if you would like for us to elaborate further.
-Contact Us
+This list could be very very long, if you would like more information, contact us.

 Working with a Professional Photographer